 Other common complications include damage to surrounding ligaments, tendons, and hip joint, infection after surgery, and possible blood clots from an immobilized leg.
 Patients should be sure to have prophylactic treatment for blood clots during and after surgery.

 I am a member of the California Million Dollar Advocates Forum.
-Members of our forum are top injury lawyers who have obtained settlements or verdicts in excess of 1 Million Dollars.
+Members of our forum are top injury lawyers who have obtained settlements or verdicts in excess of $1 million.

 Take a moment to read some of my past verdicts and settlements.